selcuksarikoz/git-orbit/README.md

 # GitOrbit

-**GitOrbit** is built by developers for developers who want a high-performance, modular, and intuitive Git experience directly within VS Code.
-It focuses on maintaining your development flow by providing essential Git tools without the unnecessary bloat.

-## 🚀 Streamlined Productivity

-GitOrbit is designed to handle everything from complex branch hierarchies to granular line-by-line blame, all while feeling like a native part of your editor.
-Whether you are managing stashes or exploring deep commit histories, GitOrbit stays out of your way and lets you focus on your code.
+**GitOrbit** is a professional, high-performance Git extension for VS Code designed to keep you in flow.
+It provides a comprehensive suite of Git tools—from detailed history graphs to seamless Gitflow integration—without the bloat.

-## Features
+## Quick Features

-- **Side Bar Views:**
-  - **Branches:** Local and Remote branches grouped by folders.
-  - **Graph:** All commits across all branches with hierarchical file exploration.
-  - **Commits:** Paginated commit history for the current branch.
+- **📂 Changes Panel:** View, stage, unstage, and commit changes instantly with a modern UI.
+Includes robust "Discard All" and "Undo Last Commit" actions.
+- **🌳 Commit Graph:** Visualize your repository's history with an interactive, filterable graph.
+Click on commits to see hierarchical file changes.
-  - **File History:** History of the active file in the editor.
+- **📜 File History:** Automatically tracks the active file to show its commit history.
+Works seamlessly even with preview files.
-  - **Stashes:** List and manage your stashes.
-Now includes **file diff previews** on click and **Multi-file Diff** support for viewing entire stash changes.
+- **🌱 Branch Management:** Visualize Local and Remote branches with folder grouping.
+Create, delete, push, pull, and sync branches effortlessly.
+- **📦 Stash Explorer:** View stashes and inspect their contents with **Multi-file Diff** support.
+Apply, pop, or drop stashes with a click.
-- **Gitflow Integration:** Easily start features and hotfixes with configurable prefixes.
+- **🚀 Gitflow Integration:** Start features and hotfixes quickly with configurable prefixes.

-- **Editor Enhancements:**
+## Editor Enhancements

-  - **Inline Blame:** Subtle ghost text (`editorGhostText`) showing authorship info on the current line.
-Automatically filtered for empty lines and optimized for rapid navigation.
+- **Inline Blame:** Unobtrusive ghost text showing the author and relative time for the current line.
+- **Gutter Indicators:** Visual heatmap status indicators in the editor gutter.
-  - **CodeLens:** Authorship summary at the top of functions.
+- **CodeLens:** Authorship summaries at the top of files and functions.

-  - **Gutter Blame:** Visual heatmap of file changes.
-- **Welcome Page:** Beautiful onboarding experience for new users.
+## Commands

+Access these commands via the Command Palette (`Cmd+Shift+P` / `Ctrl+Shift+P`) or Context Menus:

+- `GitOrbit: Cherry Pick` - Cherry pick commits easily.
+- `GitOrbit: Checkout Commit` - Checkout any commit in a detached HEAD state.
+- `GitOrbit: Create Branch...` - Create new branches from current HEAD.
+- `GitOrbit: Refresh Views` - Manually refresh all GitOrbit views.
+- `GitOrbit: Create Remote Branch...` - Push a new branch to remote directly.

 ## Configuration

-Customizable via VS Code settings:
+Customize your experience in VS Code Settings:

-- `gitorbit.blame.inline.enabled`: Toggle inline blame ghost text.
+- `gitorbit.blame.inline.enabled`: Toggle inline blame ghost text on/off.
-- `gitorbit.gitflow.featurePrefix`: Default prefix for features (default: `feature/`).
+- `gitorbit.gitflow.featurePrefix`: Prefix for feature branches (default: `feature/`).
-- `gitorbit.gitflow.hotfixPrefix`: Default prefix for hotfixes (default: `hotfix/`).
+- `gitorbit.gitflow.hotfixPrefix`: Prefix for hotfix branches (default: `hotfix/`).
-- `gitorbit.views.commitLimit`: Number of commits to load initially.
+- `gitorbit.views.commitLimit`: Initial number of commits to load in lists.
+- `gitorbit.sync.autoSyncInterval`: Interval (in minutes) for auto-fetching changes.

-## Architecture
+## Feedback & Support

-Built with a clean, modular architecture:

-- **Command Pattern:** Each command is encapsulated in its own class.
-- **Dependency Injection:** Services are managed as singletons.
-- **Strict TypeScript:** Type safety throughout the codebase.

-## Getting Started

-1. Open the "GitOrbit" view in the Activity Bar.
-2. Use the context menus to Cherry Pick or start new Gitflow branches.
-3. Configure your preferences in Settings.
+Found a bug or have a suggestion?
+Please open an issue on our [GitHub Repository](https://github.com/selcuk-sarikoz/git-orbit).

+---

+**Enjoying GitOrbit?** Leave a rating on the Marketplace!